SteevJ/Matlab-Fall-2013/Midterm/README.md

+# Applied Problem Solving in Matlab Midterm
-% Midterm assignment that involved animating a ball rolling in a parabola
+Midterm assignment that involved animating a ball rolling in a parabola